 I checked my watch.
-We’d closed at 2 a.m., but I had to get through my nightly checklist before I could even think about leaving.
+We’d closed at two a.m., but I had to get through my nightly checklist before I could even think about leaving.
 It was almost three now.
 My chores were done, and I just finished showing Nina four different ways to break someone’s hold when they grabbed your wrist.

 “You coming, Krista?”
 Tiny asked.

 “Yeah,” I said.

 A few minutes later, I stepped from the air-conditioned bar out into the sultry heat of night.
 It might have only been early May, but in southern Texas, summer started in April and lasted right through November.
 Deep heat had descended on the small town of Kearny a few weeks ago, smothering us in its warm embrace.
 The hum of insects from the nearby trees was deafening.
 Humidity hung heavy in the air, making my movements feel slow and lethargic.
 What didn’t help was my exhaustion.
 I hadn’t escaped unscathed from my time in the military, and my scarred body felt battered and bruised from being on my feet for so long.